hasaninb6340/Women-Enterpnership-predication-and-deployment-by-flask/README.md

 # Women-Force labor rate-predication-and-deployment-by-flask
-Predicated Women Force Labor rate
+# Predicated Women Force Labor rate
+# step 1 Data collection
+Data is available on kaggle website
+# step 2: Work on jupter notebook
 First of all imported data set in the project
 Then visulize data and understand it by differnt functions of pandas for understanding and matplotlib for visulization After this detected and remove outliers